Skip advert

 From the start, you’ll realise that the Peugeot 2008 isn’t the sharpest-handling small SUV.
 That honour still goes to the Ford Puma, which feels far more rewarding and confidence-inspiring to drive.

-Around town, the light steering of the 2008 makes it a great car for low-speed manoeuvres.
-We’ve noticed that petrol automatics have a strange vibration through the interior if you try to reverse park while controlling your speed with the brakes, though.
-We also found the ride can be a little fidgety at low speeds, with the Renault Captur offering much better cushioning from potholes and speed bumps.
+Around town, the 2008's light steering makes it a great car for low-speed manoeuvres.
+We’ve noticed that petrol automatics have a strange vibration through the interior if you try to reverse park while controlling your speed with the brakes, and the ride can be a little fidgety at low speeds, with the Renault Captur offering much better cushioning from potholes and speed bumps

 Advertisement - Article continues below